gerac83/rf_simulator/README.md

 ### Windows Subsystem Linux (WSL)

 It is possible to run the simulation and code for RF labs in a WSL image.
-For this make sure to have installed WSL () and that you have admin rights in your PC.
+For this make sure to have installed WSL [https://learn.microsoft.com/en-us/windows/wsl/install#install-wsl-command](https://learn.microsoft.com/en-us/windows/wsl/install#install-wsl-command) and that you have admin rights in your PC.
 Then, you can either download Ubuntu 22.04 from the Microsft Store: [https://apps.microsoft.com/detail/9pn20msr04dw?hl=en-US&gl=GB](https://apps.microsoft.com/detail/9pn20msr04dw?hl=en-US&gl=GB) or run the following command in a command prompt:

 ```bash
 wsl --install Ubuntu-22.04
 ```

 The installer will ask you for a username, make sure you use 'user' as username.
 It will then ask you for a password, this can be whatever you prefer.
 After this, you will have a working Ubuntu distro running in Windows.

+You may not have virtualization enable.
+If this is the case, just ask us during your lab hour!

 ## In a Ubuntu 22.04 installation (WSL or Local Installation)